Convert ODT to MOBI

 Output MOBI file (novel.mobi):

-MOBI E-book Features:
+MOBI E-book with:

-✓ Automatic chapter detection
+✓ Automatic chapter detection from headings

 ✓ Generated table of contents

-✓ Author metadata preserved
+✓ Author and title metadata preserved

-✓ Reflowable text
+✓ Reflowable text for any screen size

 Example 2: Technical Documentation